stefanoschmidt1995/MLGW/MLGW_package/README.rst

 A PCA model is used to reduce dimensionality, through a linear transformation, of a wave represented in a dense grid.
 It maps the wave to the linear combination of the first ``K`` principal components of the dataset.

 A Mixture of Experts model (MoE) is useful to map the orbital parameters of the black holes to the reduced representation of the wave.
 A prediction of MoE is a linear combination of regression models (the experts), weighted by the output of a gating function which decides which expert to use.
 The orbital parameters considered are mass ratio ``q=m1/m2`` and the two BHs z-component spins ``s1`` and ``s2``; the total mass ``m1+m2`` is a scale factor and the dependence on it must not be fitted.
+The experts performs a polynomial regression (using data augmentation in a basis function expansion).
+The terms in the polynomial are specified at training time.

 A complete model includes two PCA models for both phase and amplitude of the wave and a MoE model for each of the PC considered.
 The expert takes the form of a basis function regression and one can specify the features they want to use for their regression in the training and test data.